Bunty Aur Babli 2: Release

+Theatrical

-The film was announced on 17 December 2019 with filming started on the same day.
-Although scheduled for theatrical release on 26 June 2020, the release was postponed due to the COVID-19 pandemic.
-The film was wrapped up in September 2020.
-The release was postponed due to Coronavirus second wave.
+Bunty Aur Babli 2 was initially scheduled for a theatrical release on 26 June 2020, however it was postponed due to the COVID-19 pandemic.
 It was released theatrically on 19 November 2021.

+Home media

+The film began streaming on Amazon Prime Video from 17 December 2021.

 Reception

 Critical response

 Upon release, Bunty Aur Babli 2 received negative reviews from critics.

 Monika Rawal Kukreja of Hindustan Times described the film as a "snooze-fest" and wrote, "Rani Mukerji is the saving grace in this snooze-fest, don't watch even if paid for it."
 She called it a "terribly-written and poorly-executed film" and further wrote, "Bunty Aur Babli 2 had all the right ingredients to serve a perfect dish, but too much mixing left it with no great after taste."
 Shalini Langer from The Indian Express gave the film a rating of 2.5/5 and wrote, "Director Varun V. Sharma doesn't think Rani Mukherji-Saif Ali Khan are enough to repeat the success of the original, so he keeps falling back on Siddhant and Sharvari, who are not bad but nothing we haven’t seen before.
 However, his bigger crime is reducing the original Bunty and Babli to colorful, atrocious parodies of their selves."
 Ronak Kotecha from The Times of India gave the film a rating of 2.5/5 and wrote, "Bunty Aur Babli 2 had an exciting premise to revive the two iconic characters, but this sequel feels like quite a con-job in comparison with its original."
 Saibal Chatterjee from NDTV gave the film a rating of 2/5 and wrote, "Comic timing comes easy to Rani and Saif; They are saddled with wisecracks that are devoid of wisdom.
 Siddhant and Sharvari, who don a variety of guises, make an enthusiastic screen pair; But the script plays spoilsport."
 Anupama Chopra of Film Companion wrote, "Bunty Aur Babli 2 has a repetitive plot and forgettable dialogues; Few of the jokes land and the ease with which the cons are pulled off becomes, beyond a point, plain silly."